alyson-singleton/IOH_and_dengue/README.md

 #### Population data
 3) Clean and do manual name matching on DIRESA-provided population data.
    - 01_clean_diresa_pop_data.R
-4) Link DIRESA data to WorldPop data and use to impute years with missing DIRESA data.
+4) Link DIRESA data to WorldPop data and use WorldPop to impute years with missing DIRESA data.
    - 02_impute_missing_pop_data.R

 #### Clustering